itteco/iframely-wordpress/iframely/readme.txt

 = API Key: =

-API key is optional.
+API key is optional for non-commercial use.
 You can leave this field empty in your settings.
 However, if you'd like to connect your Iframely account and adjust how API works - configure your API key. [https://iframely.com](https://iframely.com?from=wp).

 API key is also required if you wish to publish your own embeds through [promo cards](https://iframely.com/publish).
 See below.